ruffcorn33/Burger/README.md

 2) Click the new connection box to open it.
 From the File menu, select 'Open SQL Script'.
 Navigate to your project folder/db and select schema.sql.
 Run the code to create the database and the `burgers` table.

 3) Click File/Open SQL Script again, navigate to the project/db folder and select seeds.sql.
-Run the code in seeds.sql to populate the table with data.
+Run the code in seeds.sql to populate the table with seed data.

 ### **Running the Burger app**

 Enter 'node server' from the command line.
-You should see the message 'App listening on PORT 3000'.
+You should see the message <br>`Express server listening on PORT 3000`<br>
+`MySQL DB: connected as id 13`.

 Open a browser and navigate to `localhost:3000`.
 This will open the Burger application page.
 You will see a column of uneaten burgers on the left and a column of eaten burgers on the right.
-Clicking the 'Devour it' button beside a burger will move it from the left column to the right column.
+Clicking the 'EAT ME!' button beside a burger will move it from the left column to the right column.
 Below the two columns of burger is a text box where you can enter the name of a new burger.
 New burgers appear in the left column... and you can probably guess the rest.

 ## **What's going on here?**